-A person who is subject to one of the laws described in §8.3(a) of this chapter (relating to Subject of Advisory Opinions) may request an opinion that advises how the law applies to that person in a specific real or hypothetical factual situation.
+A person who is subject to one of the laws described in §571.091, Gov't Code may request an opinion that advises how the law applies to that person in a specific real or hypothetical factual situation.
+Opinions may only address how the law applies to the requestor, not any other real or hypothetical person.